Supervision Essentials: Supervision Models

 Content Area: Supervision, Risk management, Professional orientation/readiness, Legal and regulatory, Ethics.

-Target Audience: Psychologists, school psychologists, social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with supervisees.
+Target Audience: Psychologists, social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with supervisees.
+There is no CE available for psychologists

 - CE Broker#: